tg0uk/PPIT_database/README.md

 <img width="600" alt="image" src="https://github.com/tg0uk/PPIT_database/assets/153914917/cef99a7b-0e45-41d8-9719-64d7d7233cc5">

-The location sensor and pressure sensor area are the same with location sensor overlapping on top of the pressure sensors.
+The location sensor and pressure sensor area are the same with location sensors overlapping on top of the pressure sensors.

 The pressure map data are calculated from pressure sensor data and location sensor data.
 It has the same coverage as pressure sensor and location sensor.
 The only difference is the pressure grid resolution which has a shape of (13, 36).